blakefrederick/MyBasicAudiogram/README.md

 A web application for tracking hearing thresholds over time, built with Next.js, React, Web Audio API, and Chart.js.

-## Disclaimer
+## Very Important

 Sudden hearing loss is a medical emergency.
 Seek immediate medical attention, as early treatment is critical.
 This application is for informational purposes only and should not be used for diagnosis.
 Accurate hearing assessments require a trained professional, specialized equipment, and a controlled clinical environment.
-Results from this app may not reflect your true hearing ability.
+Results from this app do not reflect your true hearing ability.

 ## Features